 We wanted a thermal resistance R equivalent to the 2005 Thermal Regulation RT2005 is R = 6 to 6,5.

-With a lambda of 0.04, we will therefore need to lay approximately 25cm thick of loose cellulose.
+With a lambda of 0.04, we will therefore need to apply approximately 25cm of bulk cellulose thickness.

 What price per m²?
 The natural, ecological, cheaper than the chemical!

-We had to isolate 44 m² including an access hatch where it was obviously impossible to put loose cellulose.
-So we opted for a few m² of hemp wool panels and we made a small "formwork" as indicated on the page: bulk insulation, the preparation of the attic.
+We had to insulate 44 m² including an access hatch where it was obviously impossible to put cellulose in bulk.
+We therefore opted for a few m² of hemp wool panels and we made a small "formwork" as indicated on the page: bulk insulation, the preparation of the attic.

 So here are the details of the bill for our insulation: